UNINETTSigma2/documentation/jobs/managing_jobs.md

 For details run the commands with the `--help` option or visit the Slurm documentation at https://slurm.schedmd.com

+When the job starts, it creates a file `slurn-<jobid>.out` where stdout and stderr of the commands are logged (unless overridden by `sbatch` options).
+While the job is running, you can check its progress with `cat slurn-<jobid>.out`.

 Once your job has completed, you can get additional information that was not available during the run.
 This includes run time, memory used, etc: